kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Operating Systems 2/Threads.md

 - A thread is atomic, therefore it is "all or nothing".
 It either runs and finishes a piece of code, or it waits

 ## Thread Scheduling
-Due to threads sharing resources and being atomic, they require precise [[iThread and Process Synchronization|scheduling]] to avoid conflict when accessing these resources
+Due to threads sharing resources and being atomic, they require precise [[Thread and Process Scheduling & Synchronization|scheduling]] to avoid conflict when accessing these resources

 ## Single-Threading and Multi-Threading
 **Single-Threading**